Wolf Point, Montana

 Wolf Point is a city in and the county seat of Roosevelt County, Montana, United States.
 The population was 2,517 at the 2020 census, down 4% from 2,621 in the 2010 Census.
 It is the largest community on the Fort Peck Indian Reservation.
-Wolf Point is the home of the annual Wild Horse Stampede, held every year during the second weekend of July.
-Wolf Point's Wild Horse Stampede is the oldest rodeo in Montana, and has been called the "Grandaddy of Montana Rodeos".
+Wolf Point is the home of the annual Wild Horse Stampede, and the Wadopana Pow-wow, the oldest traditional pow wow in Montana.

-Wolf Point also is home of the Wadopana Pow-wow, the oldest traditional pow wow in Montana and always held the first week in August.

 History

 Wolf Point began as a trading post in the 1860s, at the confluence of Wolf Creek and the Missouri River.
 Farming began in the area as early as 1874 with the Civil War pioneer Philip "Sandy" Knorr and John Winn being the first people to plant the first harvest in Northeastern Montana.
 Philip Knorr, John Winn, Montana Jim Helmer, Hank Cusker, Henry Kirn, Jacob Wirth, and James MacDonald being the first set of pioneers in Wolf Point.
 The Great Northern Railway arrived in 1887.
 Wolf Point incorporated in 1915 and became the county seat in 1919.